Integrate with Azure API Management

 Step 2: Create a Connection

-Go to the Management Dashboard.
-Navigate to Connections > Database Connections, and click Create DB Connection.
+Navigate to Auth0 Dashboard > Authentication > Database, and click Create DB Connection.

 The only thing you'll need to provide at this time is a descriptive Name for your connection.
 We suggest choosing a name that reflects the source of users (such as